ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/install.md

 {% note warning %}

-This option is not yet available.
-Please monitor this page for progress.
+This option has yet to be made available.

 {% endnote %}